Equity for Aboriginal people in the legal system

 Recent progress

-Indigenous peoples from coast-to-coast-to-coast have unique cultures and traditions.
-The revitalization of Indigenous legal systems is key in advancing reconciliation and supporting self-determination.
-These projects will be led by or delivered in partnership with Indigenous organizations and will support the development, use and understanding of Indigenous laws and access to justice.
+Indigenous peoples from coast to coast to coast have unique cultures and traditions.
+Revitalizing Indigenous legal systems is key to advancing reconciliation and supporting self-determination.
+These projects were being led by or delivered in partnership with Indigenous organizations and supported the development, use and understanding of Indigenous laws and access to justice.

 Next steps